Diary of Gordon Colin Cooper, 1918 - Part 11

 Wednesday 26

-quiet day very warm &
+Quiet day. very warm &

 windy in evening.

-Jacko fairly lively at night.
+Jacko fairly lively at night

 Jacko shelled watering area

-in morning no damage
+in morning: no damage

-much: No 1 xxxxxxx by x
+much: No 1 xxxxxxx by xxxx

 sent pack ho Sent message